lgrammel/js-agent/examples/babyagi/README.md

-# GPTAgent.js Wikipedia Question-Answering
+# GPTAgent.js BabyAGI

-Answers questions using Wikipedia articles.
-It searches using a Programmable Search Engine set up for en.wikipedia.org and reads (summarizes) articles to find the answer.

-## Requirements

-- **GPT-4 access**
-- pnpm
+A TypeScript / GPTAgent.js implementation of [BabyAGI](https://github.com/yoheinakajima/babyagi) by [@yoheinakajima](https://twitter.com/yoheinakajima).
+It is currently implemented as a single planner step, does not use memory (yet), and uses `gpt-3.5-turbo` instead of `davinci-003`.

 ## Usage

-1. Create a [Programmable Search Engine](https://programmablesearchengine.google.com/about/) for en.wikipedia.org and get the key and cx.

-2. Create .env file with the following content:
+1. Create .env file with the following content:

 ```
-WIKIPEDIA_SEARCH_KEY="YOUR_CUSTOM_SEARCH_KEY"
-WIKIPEDIA_SEARCH_CX="YOUR_CUSTOM_SEARCH_CX"
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
 ```